Stuart-Y/startup/README.md

 mock up long term data storage with local storage

 ## Phase 4: Services
-adapt custom item form to send to service endpoint adapt calculator to request custom items from server attach user pge to grab favorite item, custom items and dad jokes from services
+created local service to handle most data adapt custom item form to send to local adapt calculator to request custom items from server attach user pge to grab favorite item and used items from local service added dad joke service to user page